besod/Online-Media-Sentiment-Tracker/Online-Media-Sentiment-Tracker/README.md

 * Visualization of data is made with pandas in jupyter notebook.

 ### How to run the program
-Before running the program install the modules as in the figure.
+Before running the program install the modules:
 ```
 $ pip install beautifulsoup4
 ```